StahlFerro/StahlFerro/README.md

 <div align="center">

 </div>
-<h1 align="center">Welcome to my GitHub!</h1>
+<h1 align="center">StahlFerro's Github</h1>

-## About me
+## User profile
-I'm a software engineer with current focus on architecting and developing high-throughput data transmission systems utilizing Apache Kafka, and integrating new technologies that can help projects scale to meet demands.
+A software engineer with current focus on architecting and developing high-throughput data transmission systems utilizing Apache Kafka, and integrating new technologies that can help projects scale to meet demands.

 Aside from that, I have a keen interest in computer imaging, neural networks, Discord bots and researching new tech.